 People have asked where I get my recipes from and the answer is honestly, everywhere.
 Sometimes it’s a dish I tried in a restaurant that I wanted to recreate at home.
 Other times, it’s a recipe adapted from a cookbook or a gorgeous photo from Pinterest or food magazine.
 There are lots of bloggers and TV chefs that I’m inspired by too.
 Then there’s just random stuff I’m craving, food memories from my past I want to relive, and a husband’s taste buds I try to accommodate too.

-Power Foods: Sweet potatoes are rich in beta-cerotene, an anti-oxidant that’s good for vision and boosting immunity.
+Power Foods: Sweet potatoes are rich in beta-carotene, an antioxidant that’s good for vision and boosting immunity.
 Also, it’s low in calories, high in fibre, and contains folate.
 Kale is a great source of fibre, iron, and calcium, as well as Vitamin’s K and carotenoids which help promote eye health.
-Both sweet potatos and kale contain vitamins B6 and C, and E. (Reference: Power Foods).
-It’s important to eat nutrient rich foods, as iron deficiency and osteoporsis can be more common complications for celiacs.
+Both sweet potatoes and kale contain vitamins B6 and C, and E. (Reference: Power Foods).
+It’s important to eat nutrient-rich foods, as iron deficiency and osteoporosis can be more common complications for celiacs.

 Baby Kale and Sweet Potato Salad